Creamy, Luxurious French Buttercream: Your Complete Guide

 Find a pot that allows a large bowl to sit on top.
 You don’t want to create a tight seal, as steam needs to escape.
 Here, I’m using a bit of foil, which allows for a slight gap for steam release (1a).
 Fill the pot with water so it’s within an inch of the bottom of your bowl, but don’t allow it to sit in the water (1b).

-Some bakers mention that it takes forever to heat the mixture, possibly due to a couple of factors.
+Some bakers report it takes forever to heat the mixture, possibly due to several factors.
 The temperature is highest at the water's surface, so there might be too much of a gap between the bottom of the bowl and the water.
 Also, try using a metal bowl, which conducts heat more quickly and efficiently than glass.
 I'm using glass here for visibility, but I'll switch to my metal bowl for the rest of the recipe.

 STEP 2 | PREPARE AND HEAT THE EGG SYRUP (AND OPTIONALLY, WHIP).